davnils/spoty/README.md

     ...

 ## Design
-The /Utils.Spoty/ module provides access to all the included endpoints, as listed in the [official documentation](https://developer.spotify.com/web-api/endpoint-reference/).
+The *Utils.Spoty* module provides access to all of the included endpoints, as listed in the [official documentation](https://developer.spotify.com/web-api/endpoint-reference/).
 All of the returned objects are defined in *Utils.Spoty.Types* and have associated lenses.
 The names have been preserved to a large extent, but URIs and IDs are prefixed with *spotify*.